 Kruger National Park is the largest and oldest national park in South Africa.
 It’s one of the most popular safari destinations in all of Africa and covers two South African provinces; Limpopo and Mpumalanga.
 Kruger is part of the Great Limpopo Transfrontier Park and is home to an abundance of wildlife including the Big Five and more than 517 bird species.

 We did a self-drive in Kruger from North to South, which is a great way to explore the different scenery.
-On our 3-week South Africa road trip, we spend 9 days in Kruger National Park, starting in Pafuri.
+On our 3-week South Africa road trip, we spend 10 days inside Kruger National Park, starting in Pafuri (northern Kruger).
 From there, we did a 4-day self-drive in the southern direction, leaving Kruger through the Paul Kruger Gate in Mpumalanga.

 3. Limpopo is a walking safari paradise